Larionm/Larionm/README.md

 <h2> About Me </h2>

-"Network security, vulnerability analysis, and security solution implementation are things that I'm quite passionate about.
+Network security, vulnerability analysis, and security solution implementation are things that I'm quite passionate about.
 Risk assessment, incident response, and penetration testing are among my areas of competence.
 I keep learning more about threat intelligence and ethical hacking.

 <h2> Cybersecuirty Work Samples:</h2>